Hotsunlok/LM386-High-Fidelity-Amplifier/Schematic.md

 🧠 *This schematic follows standard analog amplifier design practice, ensuring stable gain, clean signal output, and compact PCB layout implementation.*

 ---

-Would you like me to make a **small summary table** of the main components (like LM386, 10 kΩ potentiometer, 100 µF cap, etc.) at the bottom for clarity?
-It makes the repo feel more complete for readers who aren’t electronics experts.